-The prize will be awarded at our 48th Symposium, 25-31 July 2021, which will be a part of the (Virtual) 26th International Congress of History of Science and Technology (it was originally scheduled to be held in Eindhoven, The Netherlands, in summer 2020 (13-17 July).
+The prize will be awarded at our 48th Symposium, 25-31 July 2021, which will be a part of the (Virtual) 26th International Congress of History of Science and Technology (it was originally scheduled to be held in Prague, Czech Republic).
 The winner will receive a cash prize of Euro 500 as well as a travel grant up to 300 Euro (if needed) to attend the ICOHTEC Symposium, which will feature a special panel organized around the winning article.
 Alongside the first prize, articles in the second and third-ranking positions will receive an honorarium/diploma award.

 Maria Elvira Callapez, PI.
 Dr., [Prize Committee Chairperson],

 CIUHCT, Faculdade de Ciências, Universidade de Lisboa, Portugal

 Eike-Christian Heine, Dr.

 IEEE Pugh Scholar – IEEE History Center, Hoboken, NJ, USA